Let’s imagine that each department in your local government had its own brochure.

 Again, the single source of truth that DAM provides for both internal and external stakeholders means that units and team members can stay in sync and on brand without hunting down file names or writing messages that start with, “Do you know where I can find…?”

-3. If You are on Drupal, More Power to You
+3. If You're on Drupal, More Power to You

 Acquia DAM makes building web pages in Drupal seamless across teams working with the same assets from a centralized location.
 Here’s what you can do with Acquia DAM + Drupal.